dhorions/boxable/README.md

 - Build tables in pdf documents
 - Convert csv data into tables in pdf documents
 - Convert Lists into tables in pdf documents
--

 # Tutorial

-A tutorial is being created and will be accessible at http://dhorions.github.io/boxable/
+A tutorial is being created and will be accessible at http://dhorions.github.io/boxable/.
+If you want to help, please let us know  [here](https://github.com/dhorions/boxable/issues/41).

 # Usage examples